nazgee/orbuculum/README.md

 # Orbuculum
 *orbuculum* is a simple utility that hooks into the build process and creates a *compilation database file*.
-Compilation database contains information about compilation options (include paths, defines, flags) which is useful for *IDEs* to generete a source code *index* that is 'proper' - no more blindly grepping through the source code.
+Compilation database contains information about compilation options (include paths, defines, flags) which is useful for *IDEs* to generete a source code index that is 'proper' - no more blindly grepping through the source code and wondering which `#ifdef` is correct.

 Compilation database can be generated in 2 formats
 - clang's `compile_commands.json` - can be imported to *CLion* IDE
 - `CMakeLists.txt` - can be used by *Eclipse*, *QTCreator* and more

 By default only `compile_commands.json` database file is generated.
 To generate it *orbuculum* uses [bear](https://github.com/rizsotto/Bear).
-When `--json2cmake` option is provided, *orbuculum* will use [json2cmake](https://github.com/AbigailBuccaneer/json2cmake)
+When given `--json2cmake` option, *orbuculum* will use [json2cmake](https://github.com/AbigailBuccaneer/json2cmake) to additionally generate `CMakeLists.txt` file.

 # Prerequisites
 - [bear](https://github.com/rizsotto/Bear) - download, compile & install: `git clone https://github.com/rizsotto/Bear; cd Bear; cmake; make; sudo make install`